-If an incoming TpBias is not detected on its TPB/TPB\ pair, the newly connected port will assert TpBias on its TPA/TPA\ pair to its connected port and wait 200 μs after which it will sample for TpBias on its TPB/TPB\ pair.
+If an incoming TpBias is not detected on its TPB/TPB\ pair, the newly connected port will assert TpBias on its TPA/TPA\ pair to its connected port for a time period of Biashold, after which it will sample for TpBias on its TPB/TPB\ pair.
 If it does not detect TpBias, it will set its Disable bit and no longer drive TpBias.
 Its Con bit will still be clear.
-If, after the 200 μs delay, TpBias is detected on its TPB/TPB\ pair, its Con bit will set, its Suspend bit will clear and it will generate a resume event to all other ports in its node which are suspended but not disabled by clearing their Suspend bits (selecting them as resume initiators).
+If, during the Biashold time, TpBias is detected on its TPB/TPB\ pair, its Con bit will set, its Suspend bit will clear and it will generate a resume event to all other ports in its node which are suspended but not disabled by clearing their Suspend bits (selecting them as resume initiators).
 Resume events are propagated through the node's resume initiator's as previously outlined.